cooper/ferret/doc/Operators.md

 ## Math

-The absolute order of math operations is as follows:
+The absolute order of math operation precedence is as follows:

 * Positivity `+`
 * Negativity `-`